-On 1 April 2013, Local Authorities assumed the liability for refunding ratepayers who have successfully appealed against the business rates rateable value of their properties.
+On 1 April 2013, Local Authorities assumed the liability for refunding ratepayers who have successfully appealed against the business rates, rateable value of their properties.
 This will include amounts that were paid over to Central Government in previous years.
 It is unknown how many of the outstanding appeals will be successful, though estimation techniques have been applied to the outstanding appeals using historic success rate data.
-Approximately 200 appeals are lodged each year and the estimated success rate, that has been used in preparing the 2013/14 accounts, is that on average 30% of all appeals lodged are accepted by the Valuation Office Agency and that for every successful appeal the rateable value of the property is reduced by on average 10%.
+Approximately 200 appeals are lodged each year, however, a higher number of appeals than usual were received in 2014/15 due to changes in legislation regarding the backdating of appeals.
+The estimated success rate, that has been used in preparing the 2014/15 accounts, is that on average 26% of all appeals lodged are accepted by the Valuation Office Agency and that for every successful appeal the rateable value of the property is reduced by, on average, 9%.
+We have recognised that there is one hereditament that has a significantly different set of attributes and has the singular most significant rateable value.
+We have applied a different success rate for this hereditament.

-The carrying amount of the provision is £1.862m, of which the Council's share of £0.746m is reflected in the accounts.
-An increase in the success rate by 5% would change the required provision by £0.1m, affecting the surplus/deficit on the Collection Fund, to be distributed to the preceptors and Central Government.
+The carrying amount of the provision is £5.04m, of which the Council's share of £2.016m is reflected in the accounts.
+An increase in the overall success rate by 5% would change the required provision by £0.3m.
+A 1% change in the success rate for the single hereditament (as described above) would change the required provision by £0.1m, both affecting the surplus/deficit on the Collection Fund, to be distributed to Hertfordshire County Council and Central Government.